 - What products would result from the project?
 Report and method to calculate costs - What audience(s) would the product(s) be intended for?
-DOTs and Public Works Depts

-We could apply a cost factor to deferred work and anticipate rising costs based upon Work Plan accomplishment.

-- How would they be used?
-See above.

-4) Estimated funding needed. \$\\$75,000\ (\wild guess)
+DOTs and Public Works Depts - How would the results benefit DOTs?
+We could apply a cost factor to deferred work and anticipate rising costs based upon Work Plan accomplishment. - How would they be used?
+See above. - 4) Estimated funding needed. \$\$75,000(wild guess)

-5) Estimated timeline for completing the research.

-- Six (6) months \\\\\\
+- Six (6) months

 - Twelve (12) months X

 - Eighteen (18) months

+- Other: months